jejung/heimdall/README.md

 news group dataset it can vary for another data being used on future.

 The next step was to refine vectorizer parameters.
 For Count Vectorizer there are two parameters being passed.
-The first one is `stop_words` as `english`, this helps vectorizer build his vocabulary.
-Since example data is in english this parameter makes sense.
+The first one is `stop_words`, this helps vectorizer build his vocabulary.
+Scikit-lean has an english pre built list for stop words.
+As Heimdall is looking for a more internationalized fashion a `stop_words` parameter was created on `EmailClassifier` class.
+This parameter will be forwarded to Count Vectorizer.

+Searching the internet for a Portuguese list of stop words one can find the Ranks NL Webmaster Tools web page where there are a lot of stop words lists for a lot of different languages.
+The Portuguese list was downloaded and included on a model called `stop_words` along with the `models` module.
+This module was created as a stop words repository including currently three lists, `PORTUGUESE`, `ENGLISH` and `ANY`. `ENGLISH` is an alias for the scikit-learn's builtin list. `PORTUGUESE` is the downloaded list and `ANY` is a combination of both.

+This way if input data is english or portuguese there is no need to worry about, we can use `ANY` stop words and the algorithm should perform well.

 The second is `max_df`, this parameter controls output vocabulary to have only words with a document frequency lesser than given threshold, in other words it will return only words that appears in some documents.
 As we have seen before, using TF-IDF we could choose only relevant words from a document, validating its document frequency, as we have chosen for Count vectorizer we have lost this information, but using this parameter you can